Nexmo/station/_documentation/client-sdk/troubleshooting.md

 * Make sure the `"application_id"` claim is correct.

-* Make sure the `“sub”` is correct.
+* Make sure the `"sub"` is correct.
 Meaning, a user with this user name exists in your Nexmo Application.

 * Make sure the JWT hasn't expired:

-    * You can find the expiration date on `“exp”`, in Unix time, which is seconds since Jan 01 1970(UTC).
+    * You can find the expiration date on `"exp"`, in Unix time, which is seconds since Jan 01 1970(UTC).

     * You can [convert it to human time](https://www.epochconverter.com/).